The structure of Yggdrasil in the online course is an interpretation.

 The old Germanic people had a notion of a tree of worlds.
 This is a common notion among shamanic people throughout the world.
 Siberian shamans believe they can travel across a tree, which connects the spirit worlds.
 See: Siberian shamanism and worldtree.
 In the QaBaLah, a heathen-Jewish tradition, there is the tree of life, with four divisions and worlds in each division.
 Ancient people in the region of Mexico also had a tree of worlds with ten worlds.

-I use the phrase "heathen-Jewish tradition" because orthodox Jews can not believe in the QaBaLaH.
+I use the phrase "heathen-Jewish tradition" because orthodox Jews can not believe in the QaBaLaH as it is known by non-Jewish people.
 See: Christian D. Ginsburg: The Kabbalah, its Doctrines, Development and Literature.
 In the QaBaLah there is an image of the creator, with a head, a beard, etc. This image is heathen.
 Jews are not allowed to make images of the creator.
 Orthodox Jews often believe, that a mental image is also forbidden.

 In ancient Icelandic texts there are fragments of information about a tree of worlds.
 There is no complete system in these texts.
 Some texts contradict each other.
 It is more or less like the bible: you can find anything if you look hard enough.